How to Split Finances Fairly as a Couple

 Result: Bill payments were timely, partner anxiety over uneven contributions eased; emergency fund grew by 40% in one year.

-Step Action Tools/Methods Outcome
+Step & Action Tools & Methods Expected Outcome

 1. Assuming Equal Split Works for All